frankhee/dsp-alumni-database-app/README.md

 ## Features

 * Ability to create an account and login with account credentials.
-* Ability to browse DSP alumni information including employer, position, email, and LinkedIn.
+* Ability to browse DSP alumni information including employer, position, and LinkedIn.
 * Ability to search for a specific alumnus/alumni group based on name, location, employer, and graduation date.

 ## Incoming Features